 I haven't set up a good exploration interface here yet.
 You can see everything in the Master Index on google docs.

-You can follow Word Family Friday on either Twitter or Facebook to stay up to date on posts.
+You can follow Word Family Friday at: - Twitter - Facebook - Patreon

 Tour of a Post

 Note that you can expand and contract the descendants of any entry!
 Any word that has descendants or derivative shows up with a little triangle (or "twisty") to the left of it; clicking on the twisty or anywhere on the line for that word will show or hide its descendants.